ABOUT PADRE PIO ACADEMY

-Meeting three mornings a week, each Monday, Wednesday and Friday during the academic year, we provide a basic framework to keep homeschooling students on track in a low pressure classroom setting.
+Meeting three days a week, each Monday, Wednesday and Friday during the academic year, we provide a basic framework to keep homeschooling students on track in a low pressure classroom setting.

-The elementary school meets from 9:15—1:30, offering Language Arts and Math each day with the third session rotating once a week between History, Science, and Religion.
+The elementary school classes meet from 9:20—2:15, offering Language Arts and Math each day with the third session rotating once a week between History, Science, and Religion.
 Students may arrive after morning Mass, usually about 9:10 am.
 A session of Music will be offered once or twice a week until the official start of our day, ending with a brief assembly of all students for opening prayer and the Pledge of Allegiance.

 Padre Pio Academy functions as another section of Religious Education.
 Your registration with us serves as your registration for your child’s R.E. class, including sacrament classes.
 Please make sure you request and read our Religious Education Handbook.

 Our day will begin with 8:30 Mass (optional) and students may arrive at the Academy after Mass.
 Please make sure that your child takes care of all bathroom needs prior to arrival.
 Students are not permitted to “hang out” with friends on the stairwell or church porch after Mass.
 They must go immediately to their classes.

 We do not promise certified teachers, yet many of our teachers do have advanced degrees.
 We do promise that subjects will be taught by a loving and caring faculty who have a talent for teaching and student teachers from Christendom College under the direction of Dr. Eleanor Kelly.